KammLote/AndroidEavesdrop/Analysis_Tool/Analysis_tool.md

 **Quit** (put in TEMP instead of removing Junk)

 **Native Files:**
-	check if these native files are being called in the code
+	check where these native files are being called in the code

+**Internet Connection:**

+- Look for Internet permission
+- Look for IPs, URLs, HTTP identifiers

+Raise a **Warning message** each time a seemingly malicious info is found